-- There's a brief shot in the Special Edition of Close Encounters of the Third Kind which shows a ship in the middle of the Gobi desert.
-It's supposed to be one of the Bermuda Triangle disappearances.
+- There's a brief shot in the Special Edition of Close Encounters of the Third Kind which shows the wreck of the Cotopaxi, a ship that disappeared in the Bermuda Triangle, in the Gobi Desert.

 - In Holes, a plot-important wrecked rowboat sits in the middle of the dried-up lake.

 - Near the beginning of Tank Girl, a ship is seen on a dried harbor bottom.
 Watch it here, starting at 2:35.

 - WALL*E: EVE blows up a couple of these when she gets angry.
 (WALL*E is set on an Earth humanity abandoned because it got too polluted).